Category

 Irobe: Why did you shift from graphics-focused to photo-focused halfway through, when it started out graphic-heavy?

-Yagi: It was right after the earthquake.
-We were in power-saving mode, everything was gloomy.
+Yagi: We started right after the earthquake, in this power-saving mode with a gloomy atmosphere.
 I felt taking photos like "Isn't Tohoku's scenery beautiful?" just didn't fit.
-So I decided to make posters that would hit you like a punch to the head, changing your perspective, posters that would energize you.
+So I decided to make posters that would hit you hard, change your perspective, and give you energy.
 Looking back now, I'm amazed I pulled it off.
 It was only possible because it was that time.

 ※Part 2 scheduled for publication on Saturday, March 7